deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 ## Dynamic Components

 You can bind the available options of some component types (Select, Radio Buttons, Checklist, and Taglist) to a variable.
-Like this, Flowave Forms show available options dynamically based on process data (variables).
+Like this, Fluxnova Forms show available options dynamically based on process data (variables).

-To bind a variable to a dynamic component, define its name in Flowave Modeler's form builder in the Properties Panel under **Options Source** -> **Type** -> **Input Data** -> **Dynamic options** -> **Input values key** for the respective component.
+To bind a variable to a dynamic component, define its name in Fluxnova Modeler's form builder in the Properties Panel under **Options Source** -> **Type** -> **Input Data** -> **Dynamic options** -> **Input values key** for the respective component.

-Flowave Forms support the following variable types that can represent JSON:
+Fluxnova Forms support the following variable types that can represent JSON:

 * `Json`
 * `Object` with the `serializationDataFormat: application/json`

-Flowave Forms store and retrieve user selections for each component in a variable whose name equals the component key.
+Fluxnova Forms store and retrieve user selections for each component in a variable whose name equals the component key.
 If a variable supposed to store the user selection for multi-select components (Checklist or Taglist) doesn't exist yet, a new one is created on form submission with the same type as the variable that defines the available options.

 The format to define available options looks as follows: